Appendicitis: Laparoscopic-assisted transumbilical appendectomy

-In pediatric patients, the high mobility of the cecum allows externalization of the appendix through the umbilicus, and the entire procedure can be performed with a single incision.
-Laparoscopic-assisted transumbilical appendectomy is a relatively recent technique but with a long published series and very good surgical and aesthetic results.
+In pediatric patients, the mobility of the cecum may allow the appendix to be exteriorized through the umbilicus, enabling the procedure to be performed through a single incision.
+Laparoscopic-assisted transumbilical appendectomy is a technique for treating acute appendicitis that combines laparoscopic visualization with transumbilical access.
+Studies have reported surgical and cosmetic outcomes of the technique in pediatric patients.

 Pre-surgery

 The treatment begins by keeping the person who will be having surgery from eating or drinking for a given period, usually overnight.
 An intravenous drip is used to hydrate the person who will be having surgery.
 Antibiotics given intravenously such as cefuroxime and metronidazole may be administered early to help kill bacteria and thus reduce the spread of infection in the abdomen and postoperative complications in the abdomen or wound.
 Equivocal cases may become more difficult to assess with antibiotic treatment and benefit from serial examinations.
 If the stomach is empty (no food in the past six hours), general anaesthesia is usually used.
 Otherwise, spinal anaesthesia may be used.

 Once the decision to perform an appendectomy has been made, the preparation procedure takes approximately one to two hours.
 Meanwhile, the surgeon will explain the surgery procedure and will present the risks that must be considered when performing an appendectomy.
-(With all surgeries there are risks that must be evaluated before performing the procedures.)
-The risks are different depending on the state of the appendix.
-If the appendix has not ruptured, the complication rate is only about 3% but if the appendix has ruptured, the complication rate rises to almost 59%.
+The risks differ depending on the state of the appendix: if the appendix has not ruptured, the complication rate is only about 3%, but if the appendix has ruptured, the complication rate rises to almost 59%.
 The most usual complications that can occur are pneumonia, hernia of the incision, thrombophlebitis, bleeding and adhesions.
 Evidence indicates that a delay in obtaining surgery after admission results in no measurable difference in outcomes to the person with appendicitis.
 Most patients undergo emergency surgery, but delayed surgery (interval appendectomy) has been investigated for certain patients.
 Delaying surgery for weeks may increase the risk of intra-abdominal abscess in patients suffering from appendicitis and presenting with an appendiceal mass (e.g., phlegmon or abscess).
 The harms and benefits of delaying surgery for other complications are uncertain.

 Laparoscopic-assisted transumbilical appendectomy scar on a pediatric patient.
 Anesthetic result one month after surgery.

 The surgeon will explain how long the recovery process should take.
 Abdomen hair is usually removed to avoid complications that may appear regarding the incision.

 In most cases, patients going in for surgery experience nausea or vomiting that require medication before surgery.
 Antibiotics, along with pain medication, may be administered before appendectomies.